 If you’re experiencing heartburn or difficulty swallowing, you may need an endoscopy, which is a special test that generates images of your upper digestive system.
-The specialists at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, offer this test at their dedicated endoscopy offices, which includes the Denver Endoscopy Center in Lowry and the Denver West Endoscopy Center in Golden.
+The specialists at Colorado Gastroenterology, with offices in Denver and Aurora, offer this test at their dedicated endoscopy offices, which includes the Denver Endoscopy Center in Lowry.
 To schedule an endoscopy, call the office nearest you today.

 An endoscopy is a diagnostic test that captures real-time images of your upper digestive system.
 During the test, your specialist uses an endoscope, which is a flexible tube outfitted with a camera, to evaluate the tissue and organs.